 Reheating cream-based soups take extra special care.
-Milk will thicken when it’s frozen, but patience can bring it back to right.
+Milk will thicken when it’s frozen, but patience can bring it back to the right.
 It’s a good idea to let your cream soups thaw in your fridge overnight and then warm them up on low heat, nice and easy, stirring well and often until you get the desired temperature and consistency back.

-Mistakes To Avoid When Freezing & Reheating Soup
+Mistakes to Avoid When Freezing & Reheating Soup

 The first mistake people make is freezing a soup and forgetting about it.
-If you leave a soup in your freezer for too long, tiny ice crystals will form on the top of your soup and also, in miniscule form, in the actual fibers of your food.
+If you leave a soup in your freezer for too long, tiny ice crystals will form on the top of your soup and also, in minuscule form, in the actual fibers of your food.

 When you defrost it, this will affect the taste and texture, so you want to be sure you eat your soup within 3 months of freezing.